bajratech/bajratech.github.io/_posts/2016-11-23-Write your own Code Snippet for VS.md

 nickname: chandan
 ---

-Write your own Code Snippet for VS
-=
 Have you ever written bulky codes repeatedly that makes you feel lazy?
 Have you ever used snippets for fast coding?

 Of course it would be a big **YES!!**.
 We often write **for** and the press **tab** twice to get following code